JDBC-ODBC Bridge Connector for Power BI

 Using DirectQuery Option rather than Import

-So far we have seen how to Import JDBC-ODBC Bridge data into Power BI but what if you have too much data and you dont want to import but link it.
+So far we have seen how to Import JDBC-ODBC Bridge data into Power BI but what if you have too much data and you don't want to import but link it.
 Power BI Offers very useful feature for this scenario.
-Its called DirectQuery Option.
+It's called DirectQuery Option.
 In this section we will explore how to use DirectQuery along with ZappySys Drivers.

-Out of the box ZappySys Drivers wont work in ODBC Connection Mode so you have to use SQL Server Connection rather than ODBC if you wish to use Live data using DirectQuery option.
-See below step by step instructions to enable DirectQuery mode in Power BI for JDBC-ODBC Bridge data.
+Out of the box ZappySys Drivers won't work in ODBC Connection Mode so you have to use SQL Server Connection rather than ODBC if you wish to use Live data using DirectQuery option.
+See below step-by-step instructions to enable DirectQuery mode in Power BI for JDBC-ODBC Bridge data.

-2. Once linked server is configured we are ready to issue API query in Power BI.
+2. Once SQL Server Linked Server is configured we are ready to issue a SQL query in Power BI.

 3. Click Get Data in Power BI, select SQL Server Database